 Private property: All this public land notwithstanding, most of Minnesota is private property.
 And most hunters hunt on private land.
 Minnesota's trespass laws have been written to protect human life, livestock, and the rights of landowners.
 These laws, summarized in the DNR Hunting Regulations Handbook, require hunters to get permission to hunt agricultural land.
 Also, hunters can't hunt any posted private land unless they have written permission, and they can't hunt land if they've been told to leave.

 Accessible places: Access is available in some areas.
-Below is a partial list of resources.

 The easiest way to find out if land is public or private is to look on a detailed map.
 As important to hunting as ammunition, maps can tell who owns what parcels, where property lines begin and end, and sometimes the land topography.
 Among the most useful: